 Acknowledging CCPP’s potential to improve justice systems, Dr. Qureshi said, “both civil society and criminal justice system is responsible for maintaining sanity and order in the society.
 Unless these two work in harmony, justice will remain a missed opportunity.”

 Dr. Qureshi holds a PhD in Criminal Justice from the University of Cincinnati, USA, where he also taught courses in Criminology and Policing as adjunct professor and distance learning facilitator for two years until 2015.

 Throwing light on Dr. Qureshi’s association with the Center, Chandra said, “as a think-tank, CCPP constantly looks for opportunities to connect research evidence with practice.
-For instance, last year, CCPP released a comprehensive policy proposal to promote police-researcher partnerships for reducing crime and protecting public.
-Noting the positive impact of this proposal, the Center eventually decided to create a specialist network called Evidence-based Policing (EBP), and invited Dr. Qureshi to spearhead the network’s research and consultancy activities.
+For instance, last year, CCPP released a policy proposal to promote police-researcher partnerships for Smart Policing.
+Noting the positive impact of this proposal, the Center decided to create a specialist network called Evidence-based Policing (EBP), and invited Dr. Qureshi to spearhead the network’s research and consultancy activities.
 Responding to this opportunity with enthusiasm, Dr. Qureshi readily consented to lead the EBP Network, and proposed an action plan to facilitate evidence-based contributions to policing policy and practice”.